-Joshua Tree is a unique park, many of the things you can explore in the park are not even included on the map.
+Joshua Tree National Park has a unique and varied landscape, with many of the best spots to see not even on the park map.
 This makes every visit the park a different experience.
-A few crucial spots are on the map though like Barker Dam and the Lost Horse Mine.
-The Lost Horse Mine itself is one of the best preserved stamp mills in Southern California, one that has weathered the harsh elements that are prevalent in a desert location.
-This 4 mile round trip hike takes you up the side of a hill and back into the history of the area, the end goal being this famous mine that got almost 5 million dollars worth of gold out of the ground below.
+A few essential adventures are on the map though, like Barker Dam and the Lost Horse Mine.
+The Lost Horse Mine is one of the best-preserved stamp mills in Southern California, one that has weathered the harsh elements that are prevalent in a desert location.
+This 4 mile round trip hike takes you up the side of a hill and back into the history of the park, the end goal being this famous mine that got almost 5 million dollars worth of gold out of the ground below.
+Here is all the information.

 - 4 miles round trip